daleal/daleal/README.md

 ## Hi!
 My name is Daniel Leal 🐳

-I'm a Computer Science student, with experience as a Software Engineer, currently working as a Developer Advocate at Fintoc.
-I really enjoy coding and learning about computers, and I **love** open source 💖.
+I'm a Software Engineer, currently working at Fintoc.
+I really enjoy coding and learning about software, computers and technology, and I **love** open source 💖.
 I hope that you find what you're looking for!

 ### Some of the things that I've done ✨